Cochin Jews: Since 1947

 ″1949"...A glorious chapter of unbroken love and affection on the one hand, and deep devotion and loyalty on the other, between the Maharajas of Cochin and their Jewish subjects....
 The memory of your early association with this country has always been pleasant.
 Your people began to visit this coast as early as the days of King Solomon.
-In the early centuries of the Christian era, some of them left their hearts and homes and settled in Cochin.
+In the early centuries of the Christian era, some of them who left their hearts and homes and settled in Cochin.
 The people of Cochin welcomed you with open arms, and the Ruling Family protected you from plunder and persecution.
 My grandmother used to tell us of the very pleasant hours she and the other princesses of her age spent in the company of your womenfolk who usually gathered at the palace in the afternoon.
 This temple of historic importance is a standing monument of religious tolerance and hospitality that has prevailed here since time immemorial.
 I am glad to say no other people deserved such treatment better.
 You have, on occasions, more than one shown your unflinching loyalty to the King and country that adopted you and gave you shelter.
 I assure you that all legitimate interests of the minorities shall be scrupulously safeguarded..."

+After 1947, and particularly from the 1950s onward, the history of the Cochin Jews entered a post-communal phase marked not only by large-scale emigration to Israel but also by the gradual transfer of everyday Jewish heritage into the care of non-Jewish residents of Jew Town in Kochi.
+As the Jewish population declined from several hundred in the mid-20th century to a single resident in the early 21st century, domestic and artisanal traditions once central to communal life, such as kosher food preparation, synagogue textile work, and Sabbath observance, survived in fragmentary form through personal relationships rather than formal institutions.
+One example is the embroidery shop once run by Sarah Cohen, now maintained by Dinesh Madhavan Thaha Ibrahim, a Muslim craftsman who continues to observe the Jewish Sabbath by closing the shop on Saturdays.